kondratyev-a/pet-clinic/README.md

 - **Planned scope of work** using Github issues
 - Implemented **POJO data model** for entities in the project
 - Created **multi-module Maven project** to separate levels of data and web
 - Added **Maven release plugin** to prepare and build releases and publish them on Github
+- Created **service-level interfaces** to access the data